GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Classes/Warrior.md

 If you Press Attack to the first attack you make in the round, it does not count against your reaction for the round.

 ### 6) Warrior's Training
 You gain a level of training in two weapons of your choice.
-Alternatively, you may gain two levels of training in a single weapon.
+Alternatively, you may gain two levels of training in a single weapon or gain a skill of your choice from the following (Athletics, Helmsmanship, Medicine, Riding, Roping, Survival, or Wrestling).

 ### 7) Riposte
 Once per round, if you parry an attack and that attack would have been a critical failure, you may perform a melee attack against that foe.